centreon/centreon/centreon-gorgone/docs/modules/core/pullwss.md

 This module should be used on remote nodes where the connection has to be HTTP/HTTPS and must be opened from the node to the Central Gorgone.

 This module requires proxy and register module to be configured on the central Gorgone.
-The register Module will allow Gorgone to keep the state of every poller, and find out the connexion mode.
+The register Module will allow Gorgone to keep the state of every poller, and find out the connection mode.
 The proxy module has to bind to a tcp port for the pullwss module to connect to.

 ## Configuration